ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/rapidpunch.rst

 RapidPunch is a Chi Ability.

-RapidPunch allows the Chiblocker to punch rapidly in a short period, dealing massive damage.
+RapidPunch allows the Chiblocker to punch an opponent multiple times in a short period, dealing massive damage.
 GIF TO BE ADDED

 Usage